Arizona

 A. Sealing of felony and misdemeanor convictions

 In 2021, Arizona for the first time authorized its courts to seal conviction records.
 See SB1294, enacting Ariz.
 Rev. Stat. § 13-911.
 The same law authorized sealing of uncharged arrests and dismissed and acquitted charge, also for the first time (see Section E, below).
 All but Class 1 felonies, and certain violent and sexual offenses, are eligible for sealing.
 See § 13-911(O).
+As amended in 2024, restrictions on eligibility based on prior and subsequent felony convictions were softened.
+See SB 1639.
 By its terms, the law does not limit the number of convictions that may be sealed; nor does it limit the number of times a person may request sealing.
 As such, it is one of the broadest sealing authorities in the country.
 Its eligibility provisions are logical but somewhat complex in operation because relief may extend in the same proceeding to multiple differing convictions.
 The act is effective from and after December 31, 2022.

-Eligibility: At the time of sentencing, the court must inform the defendant, on the record and in writing, that he or she may be eligible to petition the court for an order sealing all case records. § 13-911(E).
-If the person “has not subsequently been convicted of any other offense except a misdemeanor [traffic violation other than a DUI],” the person may petition the court to seal the record “after the person completes all of the terms and conditions of the person’s sentence, including paying all fines, fees and restitution that are ordered by the court.”
+Eligibility: At the time of sentencing, the court must inform the defendant, on the record and in writing, that he or she may be eligible to petition the court for an order sealing all case records. § 13-911.
+As amended in 2024 by SB 1639, prior convictions have no effect on eligibility and do not extend the waiting period.
+(As originally enacted, if the person had “a prior historical felony conviction,” an additional five years was tacked on to the specified waiting period. § 13-911(F)(2021).)
+The person may petition the court to seal the record “after the person completes all of the terms and conditions of the person’s sentence, including paying all fines, fees and restitution that are ordered by the court.”
+Id.
 A waiting period after completion of sentence applies, whose length depends on the seriousness of the offense: 10 years after discharge for Class 2 and 3 felonies, five years for Class 4, 5 and 6 felonies, three years for a Class 1 misdemeanor, and two years for lower grade misdemeanors.
 Id.
-If the person has “a prior historical felony conviction,” an additional five years is tacked on to the specified waiting period. § 13-911(F).
 A person who “is convicted of two or more offenses may not petition the court to seal the person’s case records until the period of time prescribed in subsection E of this section has passed for each conviction.” § 13-911(G).
+If the petitioner has a charge pending or is charged with an offense after filing a petition, and the charge could result in a conviction that cannot be sealed or that could extend the time to file a petition to seal case records, the court may not grant or deny the petition until the court disposes of that charge. § 13-911(N).
+If a person whose convicted has been sealed is subsequently convicted of another felony, an additional five-year waiting period applies if sealing is sought for that later conviction. § 13-911(F)(as amended in 2024 by SB 1639).

 While the language of these sections could be clearer, read together (both for what they say and what they don’t say) we think they are most reasonably understood as follows:

-• Multiple eligible convictions may be sealed, in a single proceeding or sequentially;
+- Multiple eligible convictions may be sealed in a single proceeding if the applicable waiting period for “each” conviction is satisfied;

-• The prior conviction of a felony (whether or not eligible) does not disqualify an eligible offense from relief but simply extends the applicable waiting period for an additional five years;
+- The prior conviction of a felony (whether or not eligible) does not disqualify an eligible offense from relief but and does not the applicable waiting period;

-• A conviction during the waiting period (other than a non-DUI traffic misdemeanor) restarts the waiting period; and
+- A conviction after filing and during the waiting period may restart the waiting period; and

 A variety of mix-and-match scenarios may be imagined in which sealing of several convictions is sought, whether in the same proceeding or sequentially, extending the waiting period because of a prior felony conviction or restarting it where a new conviction occurs midway through it.